sersolmaz/Acrossim/docs/index.md

 After the installation completed, an Acrossim application should be listed under environments in Anaconda.
 Should you encounter any issues, do check [Conda user guide](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#sharing-an-environment).

 ## Modules and processors

-The toolkit comprises three unique modules based on CFD solvers OpenFOAM, COMSOL and Fluent.
-Each module is of three processors to integrate 3D data in various formats.
-These processors are TESSELLATE, IMAGE and TEXT.
+The toolkit comprises three unique modules based on CFD solvers OpenFOAM, COMSOL, and Fluent.
+Each module is of three processors to integrate CFD data in various formats.
+These processors are TESSELLATE, IMAGE, and TEXT.
 OpenFOAM module encompasses baseline processors of Acrossim.
 COMSOL and Fluent modules basically inherit these processors with minor inclusions by only means of data preparation and recuperation.

-Acrossim is a highly customizable toolkit that can serve for any user-defined demands.
+Acrossim is a highly customizable toolkit that can serve any user-defined demands.
 Either ParaView state file or relevant processor can be modified to obtain specific processing workflows.
-For instance, in order to change color legend without creating a new state file, the user can go in the existing state file and manipulate relevant object by changing color codes.
+For instance, in order to change color legend without creating a new state file, the user can go into the existing state file and manipulate relevant objects by changing color codes.
 This requires an understanding of the ParaView Python API.
-Trace option in ParaView dynamically illustrates each action taken by user with GUI in ParaView.
+The trace option in ParaView dynamically illustrates each action taken by the user with GUI in ParaView.
 Hence users can intuitively decode ParaView API by keeping track of traces.
-Similarly, available documentation of ParaView API can aid finding the target object to process user-defined needs.
-This may enable remote data processing through connected and coupled system.
+Similarly, available documentation of ParaView API can aid in finding the target object to process user-defined needs.
+This may enable remote data processing through connected and coupled systems.

 **1. OpenFOAM**

 This module includes three processors as a baseline to other modules.
-Tessellate, image and text data are directly processed from native CFD data produced by OpenFOAM.
+Tessellated, image and text data are directly processed from native CFD data produced by OpenFOAM.
 It merely requires a reference ParaView state file to perform the data processing.

 **2. COMSOL**